Education

 Carefully consider tenant retention strategies

-Typically, most owners will focus on keeping existing tenants in place.
+Most owners will focus on keeping existing tenants in place.
 They might offer to keep rents steady or provide other little sweeteners to mitigate against vacancy.
-However, in some cases, this is short-sighted.
-Instead, owners should take a careful look at their units in the context of existing market conditions.
-If tenants are not currently paying market rent, it may be more lucrative to increase rents – even dramatically – even at the risk of the current tenants leaving.
+In some cases, this is short sighted.
+Owners should take a careful look at their units in the context of existing market conditions.
+If tenants are not currently paying market rent, it may be more lucrative to increase rents.
+Maybe even increase rents dramatically or even at the risk of the current tenants leaving.

-This is especially true in markets with rent control.
+This strategy is especially true in markets with rent control.
 While rent control policies vary from place to place, most cap rents at a certain percentage per year.
-However, these regulations generally allow owners to bring those units up to market rate after a tenant vacates the property.
-For example, if a long-term tenant has been paying $1,600/month for several years and market rent is now closer to $2,100, it may be more advantageous to have that tenant leave.
-The unit may have some downtime while it is re-leased at market rent, but the increase in rent will probably offset that cost in short order.
+These regulations generally allow owners to bring those units up to market rate after a tenant vacates the property.
+For example, if a long term tenant has been paying $1,600/month for several years and market rent is now closer to $2,100, it may be more advantageous to have that tenant leave.
+The unit may have some downtime while it is re leased at market rent.
+The increase in rent will probably offset that cost in short order.

 Renovate units as they turn over

 It can be difficult to renovate and upgrade units while there are tenants in place.
-Instead, as owners become aware that tenants will be vacating (e.g., they decide not to re-sign a lease), they can begin to prepare to overhaul those units before re-leasing.
-Sophisticated owners will have all of their materials, supplies, and contractors in place to move quickly upon the units becoming vacant so they can make the units rent-ready as quickly as possible – thereby reducing downtime and the cost of vacancy.
+As owners become aware that tenants will be vacating, they can begin to prepare to overhaul those units before leasing.
+Sophisticated owners will have all of their materials, supplies, and contractors in place to move quickly upon the units becoming vacant.
+This is so they can make the units rent ready as quickly as possible.
+This reduces downtime and the cost of vacancy.

 Invest in strategic property improvements

-For many years, the multifamily market was so strong with such low cap rates that owners could put off major capital improvements.
-Some owners operated their apartments like ATMs – long-term, low-cost debt and double-digit rent increases have made multifamily properties especially lucrative.
-However, owners who are sitting on significant reserves may want to tap into that money to make strategic property improvements.
-This could be adding or upgrading building amenities, enhancing building lobbies and other common areas, and/or investing in energy upgrades that result in long-term savings.
+For many years the multifamily market was so strong with such low cap rates that owners could put off major capital improvements.
+Some owners operated their apartments like ATMs.
+Long term, low cost debt and double digit rent increases have made multifamily properties especially lucrative.
+Owners who are sitting on significant reserves may want to tap into that money to make strategic property improvements.
+This could be adding or upgrading building amenities, enhancing building lobbies and other common areas, and/or investing in energy upgrades that result in long term savings.

 Recondition vendor contracts